csbg/SplineOmics/README.md

 installation (which is however generally not recommended, because it is a security risk).

+> **Additional note for Windows Users:**

+During the installation on Windows, you might see a message indicating that Rtools is not installed, which is typically required for compiling R packages from source.
+However, for this installation, Rtools is not necessary, and you can safely ignore this message.

 1.  **Open RStudio** or your R console.

 2.  **Install `BiocManager`** for Bioconductor dependencies (if not